 This is accomplished by the initial fitting of covariates with the locus of interest and using the squared residuals as the outcome in a secondary fit.
 The residual thereby becomes a quantitative representation of the underlying risk contributed by the genome, exposome, and their interaction.
 With well-chosen covariates, the residuals can be nearly Gaussian.
 By replacing a binary phenotype with its residualized risk, and testing for upward inflection, we can detect candidate GxE variance loci in binary traits.
 Good covariates should be non-confounding yet predictive.
 For example, age and sex are good covariates, as they are neither heritable (Y-chromosome excluded), nor determined by the exposome (i.e., non-confounding), but are strong determinants of diseases (i.e., predictive).

+To empirically assess and compare VLA’s ability to identify candidate genomic variants for GxE compared with established variance loci tests (as well GWAS) in both quantitative and binary phenotypes, we used body mass index (BMI) and type 2 diabetes (T2D) as exemplars.
+These methods were first applied in a selection population, followed by a two-way genome by exposome wide association study (GxE-WAS) in an independent discovery population.

+JSH -As noted in the comment, I think the content below here prior to results should be weaved into “rational” sentences for each section of the results or into methods.
+You might consider here in the intro closing paragraph a few sentences to “walk” the reader through the manuscript.
+My previous paragraph to this colored not here, could be part of that “walkthrough”